Methylrhenium trioxide: Uses

 Methylrhenium trioxide serves as a heterogeneous catalyst for a variety of transformations.
 Supported on alumina/silica, it catalyzes olefin metathesis at 25 °C.

-In solution, MTO catalyses for the oxidations with hydrogen peroxide.
-Terminal alkynes yield the corresponding acid or ester, internal alkynes yield diketones, and alkenes give epoxides.
-MTO also catalyses the conversion of aldehydes and diazoalkanes into an alkene, and the oxidation of amines to N-oxides with sodium percarbonate.
+In solution, methylrhenium trioxide catalyses for the oxidations with hydrogen peroxide.
+Terminal alkynes yield the corresponding carboxylic acid or ester, internal alkynes yield diketones, and alkenes give epoxides.
+Methylrhenium trioxide also catalyses the conversion of aldehydes and diazoalkanes into an alkene, and the oxidation of amines to N-oxides with sodium percarbonate.